Statute of Limitations for False Arrest / False Imprisonment in Hawaii

 Default rule (what you should assume first)

-Hawaii’s general rule provides a 5-year statute of limitations for the kinds of civil claims covered by the default language in:
+Hawaii’s general rule provides a 2-year statute of limitations for the kinds of civil personal-injury claims covered by the default language in:

-The key takeaway from your jurisdiction data: no claim-type-specific sub-rule was found for false arrest/false imprisonment.
-In other words, you should treat § 701-108(2)(d) as the general/default period for planning purposes.
+The key takeaway from your jurisdiction data: false arrest/false imprisonment is treated as an action for injury to persons, so you should treat § 657-7 as the general/default period for planning purposes.

 How changing dates changes the result